 As the person responsible for creating the product or service, it should naturally fall to him or her to make improvements in order to increase sales.

-Although there were a few conflicting ideas in terms of what CRO is for and, how it should be implemented, it became clear that the overwhelming opinion is that UX and CRO belong together – kind of like cheese and onion or Ant and Dec.
+Although there were a few conflicting ideas in terms of what CRO is for and, how it should be implemented, it became clear that the overwhelming opinion is that UX and CRO belong together – kind of like queens and kings in chess.

 This does make a lot of sense as, it’s hard to argue against the fact that a better user experience will tend to lead to more satisfied customers and, therefore, increased sales.